MTrop/DoomUtils/README.md

 - **TexSpy** - Scans for used texture names in maps.
 - **TEXtract** - Extracts textures from texture packs.
 Detects animated texture names (both built-in and from ANIMATED/SWITCHES).

+### Compiling with Ant

+To download the dependencies for this project (if you didn't set that up yourself already), type:

+	ant dependencies

+A *build.properties* file will be created/appended to with the *dev.base* property set.

 ### Other

 These programs and the accompanying materials